-End of Year 2016/17 A. HRDs continue to progress activity and understanding in workforce requirements, sharing good practice In respect or recruitment and retention and aiming to reduce variation in role nomenclature and scopes of practice V National work has commenced by QGARD and NAUECG with the aim of achieving consistency across the country in introducing roles for nurses and other AHPs into the ambulance sector AACE is working with HEE and the Right Care programme to find solutions and models for the role of the paramedic working in community settings A national ambulance sector WRES Project has been initiated.
-Supported by the national WRES Team, the July 2016 Being progressed by Human Resource Directors' Group Issues with paramedic recruitment being resolved at local level - better position than at start of 2016/17 Looking to work with Yvonne Coghill, NHS England, to address issues re under- representation of BME groups and ensure strong equality and diversity element to February 2017 Ambulance Leadership Forum Objectives A. Comprehensive and sustained workforce planning in alignment with future clinical models and the urgent and emergency care review, addressing issues of under- representation in certain workforce categories Area of Focus Workforce, Education and Development of t m D > End of Year 2016/17 project is led by Tracy Myhill, CEO Wales Ambulance Service/Lead Chief Executive to the AACE for Equality and Inclusion.
+End of Year 2016/17 HRDs continue to progress activity and understanding in workforce requirements, sharing good practice in respect of recruitment and retention and aiming to reduce variation in role nomenclature and scopes of practice National work has commenced by QGARD and NAUECG with the aim of achieving consistency across the country in introducing roles for nurses and other AHPs into the ambulance sector AACE is working with HEE and the Right Care programme to find solutions and models for the role of the paramedic working in community settings A national ambulance sector WRES Project has been initiated.
+Supported by the national WRES Team, the July 2016 Being progressed by Human Resource Directors' Group Issues with paramedic recruitment being resolved at tocal level - better position than at start of 2016/17 Looking to work with Yvonne Coghill, NHS England, to address issues re under- representation of BME groups and ensure strong equality Leadership Forum Objectives A. Comprehensive and sustained workforce planning in alignment with future clinical models and the urgent and emergency care review, addressing issues of under- representation in certain workforce categories Area of Focus Workforce, Education and Development

+End of Year 2016/17 project is led by Tracy Myhill, CEO Wales Ambulance Service/Lead Chief Executive to the AACE for Equality and Inclusion.
 The remit of the project is to co-produce a suite of WRES interventions and identify good practices and processes that can initiate continuous improvement on the workforce race equality agenda across the ambulance sector.
-F. To support this HRD work, AACE are represented on the programme board, along with HEE & CoP members for the PEEP stakeholders group.
-C. Leadership development is being progressed at trust level accessing locally available NHS and external development programmes which may provide better value July 2016 Being progressed by Human Resource Directors' Group Progression of idea for second cohort of Aspiring Operations Directors' programme - preparedness of trusts to identify candidates and fund not as great as expected however Objectives Proactive participation in the Implementation of the Paramedic Evidence Based Education Project (PEEP) Influencing effectively as required Senlor executive talent management and development; mentoring and coaching; masterclasses and top class seminars for members go B. Proactive paint properties in plementa Paramedic Education Falluencing required C. Senlor exec managemer developmer coaching; n top class se members
+B. To support this HRD work, AACE are represented on the programme board, along with HEE &amp; CoP members for the PEEP stakeholders group.
+C. Leadership development is being progressed at trust level accessing locally available NHS and external development programmes which may provide better value July 2016 Being progressed by Human Resource Directors' Group Progression of idea for second cohort of Aspiring Operations Directors' programme - preparedness of trusts to identify candidates and fund not as great as expected however Objectives B. Proactive participation in the implementation of the Paramedic Evidence Based Education Project (PEEP) Influencing effectively as required C. Senlor executive talent management and development; mentoring and coaching; masterclasses and top class seminars for members Area of Focus